Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

 \subsection{Learning Interaction between Simplices}

-Our prior work \cite{Boll:2024aa} has studied the relationship between assignment flows on the product manifold $\mc{W}$ and replicator dynamics on the meta-simplex $\mc{S}_N$.
-We now use core results of \cite{Boll:2024aa} to derive the flow matching approach of Section~\ref{sec:learning} from first principles of flow matching in $\mc{S}_N$.
+Our prior work \cite{Boll:2024aa} has studied the relationship between assignment flows on the product manifold $\mc{W}_{c}$ and replicator dynamics on the meta-simplex $\mc{S}_N$.
+We now use core results of \cite{Boll:2024aa} to derive the flow matching approach of Section~\ref{sec:learning} from \textit{first principles of flow matching in $\mc{S}_N$}, that is in the combinatorially large space of \textit{all} discrete joint distributions.
 This demonstrates, in particular, that the proposed approach is suitable for \emph{structured prediction} settings, in which multiple \emph{coupled} random variables are of interest.

-The result is surprising in the sense that direct flow matching of joint distributions in $\mc{S}_N$ is intractable due to the combinatorial dimension $N = c^n$.
-However, by leveraging the special position of the submanifold $\mc{T}$ (Figure \ref{fig:WrightManifold}) and compatibility of assignment flows with its geometry, we show that our construction can effectively break down combinatorial complexity and define a numerically tractable method.
+The result is surprising because \textit{direct} flow matching of joint distributions in $\mc{S}_N$ is \textit{intractable} due to the combinatorial dimension $N = c^n$.
+However, by leveraging the submanifold $\mc{T}$ (defined by \eqref{eq:TWc} and illustrated by Figure \ref{fig:Wright-AF}) and the compatibility of assignment flows with its geometry, we show that our construction can effectively break down combinatorial complexity and define a \textit{numerically tractable method}.

-The map $T\colon \mc{W}\to \mc{S}_N$ defined in \eqref{eq:def-T-embedding} associates a (marginal) distribution of $n$ discrete random variables $W\in \mc{W}$ with a factorizing joint distribution $T(W)\in \mc{S}_N$.
+The map $T\colon \mc{W}_{c}\to \mc{S}_N$ defined in \eqref{eq:def-T-embedding} associates a marginal distribution of $n$ discrete random variables $W\in \mc{W}_{c}$ with a factorizing joint distribution $T(W)\in \mc{S}_N$.
 Define with slight abuse of notation\footnote{$\pi_{0}$ is defined by \eqref{eq:def-pi0} as orthogonal projection onto the tangent space $T_{0}\mc{S}_{c}$ of the \textit{single} simplex $\mc{S}_{c}$ with trivial tangent bundle $\mc{S}_{c}\times T_{0}$.
-Here, to simplify notation, we overload $\pi_{0}$ to denote analogously the orthogonal projection onto the tangent space $T_{0}\mc{S}_{N}$.} the orthogonal projection
+Here, to simplify notation, we overload $\pi_{0}$ to denote analogously the orthogonal projection onto the tangent space $\mc{T}_{0}\mc{S}_{N}$.} the orthogonal projection

-and formally denote the scaled standard normal distribution on $T_0\mc{S}_N$ with variance $c^{n-1}$ by
+and formally denote the scaled standard normal distribution on $\mc{T}_0\mc{S}_N$ with variance $c^{n-1}$ by

 Analogous to the construction of conditional measures in Section~\ref{sec:conditional_fields}, we define the path of conditional measures

 given a labeling $\beta\in [c]^n$ and a rate parameter $\lambda > 0$, scaled by the constant $c^{n-1}$.
 It follows from Proposition~\ref{prop:cond_path_constraints} that